-The likelihood of contracting coronavirus increases among the elderly and people that have pre-existing conditions (like high blood pressure, weak immunity, autoimmune conditions, respiratory ailments, and asthma), are still high, especially in the communities of color.
+You can see how the likelihood of contracting coronavirus increases among the elderly and individuals with pre-existing conditions (like high blood pressure, weak immunity, autoimmune conditions, respiratory ailments, and asthma).

-That is all great advice, but I am here to help you be a bit more proactive.
+I am also here to help you be a bit more proactive.
 Here are some things you can do right now to boost your immune system and support your respiratory system.

 The immune system and the lymphatic system are intricately entwined; they are the body’s protector; they create:

-It is essential therefore that we nourish the body with plenty of water to ensure that everything flows smoothly, so to speak.
+It is essential then that we nourish the body with plenty of water to ensure that everything flows smoothly, so to speak.

 lymphatic and immune systems.